 The answer is always no. You don’t have to drink if you do not want to.

-According to a 2017-2018 AlcoholEDU for College Students Survey, of all incoming students in the U.S. surveyed, 38 percent of incoming students did not consume any alcohol during the previous year, and 28% consumed no alcohol in the past two weeks.
+According to a 2020-2021 AlcoholEdu for College Students Survey, of all incoming students in the College at the University of Chicago, 77% either abstained from using alcohol or had not used alcohol in the previous two weeks.
 It is easy to assume that all college students drink alcohol, when in reality, many students do not drink alcohol, and of those who do, most actually drink in safe and healthy ways.
 In fact, according to the 2019 National College Health Assessment, 74% of all UChicago students either did not drink or did so in a low-risk way the last time they partied or socialized.